Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Influence Spreading Model and New Centrality Metrics

 \subsection{Motivating Example of the Influence Spreading Model}

 We will now present an illustrative and motivating example of how the influence spreading algorithm works.
-This example will not only explain the influence spreading model, but it will also give insight into the results presented in Section \ref{Results}.
+This example will not only explain the influence spreading model, but also give insight into the results presented in Section \ref{Results}.

-Consider a simple four-node network presented in Figure \ref{fig:simplest_example}, where edge weights denote influencing probabilities.
-While the network in Figure \ref{fig:simplest_example} is very simple, it shows some key features of the influence spreading model.
+Consider an undirected four-node network presented in Figure \ref{fig:simplest_example}, where edge weights denote influencing probabilities.
+While the network in Figure \ref{fig:simplest_example} is small, it shows some key features of the influence spreading model.
 Here we calculate the influence spreading probabilities for the maximum walk length of $L_{max} = 5$.
 We consider two separate examples, first using node $1$ as the source and node $4$ as the target, and secondly using node $4$ as the source and node $1$ as the target.
 These calculations result in different end probabilities since there are more cycle possibilities when going from node $1$ to node $4$ than vice versa.

 When node $1$ is the source and node $4$ is the target, we have in total ten different walks that have length 5 or less.
 These ten walks are illustrated in Figure \ref{fig:paths_from_1_to_4}.
 In contrast, when node $4$ is the source and node $1$ is the target, then we have in total only six different walks that have length 5 or less.
 These six walks are illustrated in Figure \ref{fig:paths_from_4_to_1}.